Home

 B

-bottom-up approach: An investment approach used by value investors that focusses on the analysis of individual stocks.
+Bottom-up approach: An investment approach used by value investors that focusses on the analysis of individual stocks.
 In bottom-up investing the focus is on a specific company rather than on the industry in which that company operates, or on the economy as a whole.

-breakup value: The amount of money that could be realized when a company is broken up into individual parts and sold separately.
+Breakup value: The amount of money that could be realized when a company is broken up into individual parts and sold separately.
 Certain companies at critical times are worth more dead than alive.
 If the market price of the common stock falls below the breakup value of the company, the company becomes attractive as a takeover target.

 Back to Index